-Keep in mind that when you are going to install Jdeveloper, install it in a different directory rather than the existing middleware.
-Again before proceeding to next step please ensure that you have configured Java EE Agent successfully and that is up right now.
-If you have not configured then follow this link.
-Now if your Java EE Agent is up then login to the weblogic admin console and click the deployments as given in below screenshots
+Keep in mind that when you are going to install Jdeveloper, install it in a different directory rather than the existing middleware home.
+Additionally, you need to ensure that you have configured Java EE Agent and it is up and running at the moment.
+If you have not configured then go through this link set it up.

 Click on OdiInvoke and then go to Testing tab.
 Right now you can see the WSDL and Test client link.
 If you click on Test client you can see the page in web browser where we can directly invoke scenarios, loadplans,scenario call back, scenario get status etc. You just have to change the parameter available in soap envelope.
 Once done, click on the invoke button.
 This will lunch the scenario in ODIStudio.